 While the defense has been statistically average (15th in D-Rating), the Wolves lack a proven rim-protecting big man and are prone to long stretches of allowing easy buckets in the paint, signifying that defensive problems are probably here to stay.

-@BreakTheHuddle: For whatever reason, Derrick Williams never earned Rick Adelman’s trust, and therefore, consistent minutes were hard to come by.
+@BreakTheHuddle: For whatever reason, Derrick Williams never earned Rick Adelman’s trust, and there hot gay porn fore, consistent minutes were hard to come by.
 The talent, visible in flashes, never materialized for prolonged stretches.
 Williams had plenty of opportunities to prove his worth when Love missed 64 games last year and was underwhelming, to say the least.
 To flip him and his $6.3 million 2014-15 salary for Mbah a Moute, who will earn $2 million less and is a trustworthy rotation player, was a smart basketball move.

 Transition defense has given the Wolves problems, at times, but the loss in Washington was where it was most pronounced.
 Washington’s surplus of capable perimeter players means Kevin Martin has to guard someone, and Kevin Martin is … um, not a plus defender.